Scoobdowg6/Ctrozier-llc/README.md

 # Ctrozier-llc
-this is m business plan
+this is my business plan